 Before you make a decision on whether or not to have the infusion, a member of the nursing or medical team will discuss the procedure and talk to you about the risks and benefits.
-Please do not be afraid to ask questions as this is your opportunity to ensure that you are completely happy and understand the process.
+Please do not be afraid to ask questions as this is your opportunity to ensure that you fully understand the process and that you are completely satisfied to have the procedure.